Renien/Renien.github.io/_posts/articles/2016-12-30-interest-towards-ds-lesson-learnt.md

 ---
 layout: post
-title: "Interest Towards Data Science and Lesson Learnt"
+title: "Interest Towards Data Science and Lessons Learnt"
 description: "Life is about growing and improving and getting better"
 modified:
 categories: articles